ID Verification Action Points

 - If using a third party ACSP, what information will the ACSP require to issue a Verification Statement?

-- How will company stakeholders, most particularly directors and PSCs be made aware of the new rules on ID verification and the importance of notifying CH within the set timescales?
+- How will company stakeholders, most particularly directors and PSCs be made aware of the new rules on ID verification and the importance of identity verifying within the set timescales?

-- Companies will need to consider carrying out disqualification checks on proposed directors/PSCs as standard going forward.
+- Companies should carry out disqualification checks on proposed directors/PSCs as standard going forward.